-Q. I participated in the Foothill College Early College Promise program while in high school -- am I eligible for the Foothill College Promise?
+Q. I participated in Foothill College Early College Promise while in high school.
+Am I eligible for Foothill College Promise?

-Q. I took college classes in high school -- am I eligible for the Foothill College Promise?
+Q. I took college classes in high school.
+Am I eligible for Foothill College Promise?

 Q. What does the program cost?

-The Foothill College Promise program is FREE for all first-time, full-time students
+Foothill College Promise program is FREE for all first-time, full-time students taking

-Q. I'm planning to attend part-time -- am I eligible for the Foothill College Promise?
+Q. I'm planning to attend part-time.
+Am I eligible for Foothill College Promise?

-The Foothill College Promise is not open to part-time students.
-To participate, students must enroll in at least 12 units at Foothill College each applicable quarter of the 2018-19 academic year.
+Students with disabilities who are taking a reduced load may participate in the Foothill College Promise.
+All other students must enroll in at least 12 units at Foothill College each applicable quarter of the 2019-20 academic year.

 Q. What if I drop below 12 units?

-Q. What if I don't pass my all of my classes?
+Q. What if I don't pass all my classes?